AZDOPS/AZDOPS/Docs/Help/Get-ADOPSPipeline.md

 ---
-external help file: AZDOPS-help.xml
+external help file: ADOPS-help.xml
-Module Name: AZDOPS
+Module Name: ADOPS
 online version:
 schema: 2.0.0
 ---

-# Get-AZDOPSPipeline
+# Get-ADOPSPipeline

 ## SYNOPSIS
 Get a specific pipeline or all pipelines in a specific DevOps project.